soufianekremcht/Link-Previewer/README.md

 # Link Previewer

 Link Previewer Library For Android built in Kotlin.
-The library show a Preview for any link like WhatsApp Chat Link Preview .
+The library show a preview for any link like WhatsApp Chat Link Preview .

 [![](https://jitpack.io/v/SoufianeKreX/UrlPreviewer.svg)](https://jitpack.io/#SoufianeKreX/UrlPreviewer)